proofengineering/proofengineering-doc/pitch/main.md

 ## Technological and Social Impact

 We describe case studies in program verification and formalized mathematics (@Kaestner2017; @Kumar2014; @Voevodsky2015; @Woos:2016:PCF:2854065.2854081) and how their usefulness can be measured by empirical means (@Bishop2005; @Yang2011), and finally prospects for future impactful research (@plse-coevolve-djg-fose14).

+# Vision

+The paper will be an 80-100 page survey of proof engineering, devoting roughly equal space to each of the four main areas.
+We think that Foundations and Trends in Programming Languages is a good fit for this, as it is devoted to similarly long surveys of literature within programming languages, including program verification.

 \bibliography{references}